Keperra

 The educational profile of Keperra exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 30.5%, significantly lower than the SA4 region average of 47.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 20.3%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.6%).
-Vocational credentials are also prevalent, with 32.9% of residents aged 15+ holding such qualifications - advanced diplomas (10.5%) and certificates (22.4%).
+Bachelor degrees are most prevalent at 20.3%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.6%).
+Vocational credentials are held by 32.9% of residents aged 15+, with advanced diplomas at 10.5% and certificates at 22.4%.
+Current educational participation is high, at 27.4%, including 9.4% in primary education, 7.3% in secondary education, and 5.0% pursuing tertiary education.

-Educational participation is high, with 27.4% of residents currently enrolled in formal education, including 9.4% in primary, 7.3% in secondary, and 5.0% in tertiary education.
-The area has two schools serving 827 students: St William's Primary School and Grovely State School.
-Keperra demonstrates above-average socio-educational conditions (ICSEA: 1064).
-Both schools focus exclusively on primary education, with secondary options available in surrounding areas.
-There are 10.4 school places per 100 residents, lower than the regional average of 19.2, indicating some students may attend schools outside the area.
+The area has two primary schools, St William's Primary School and Grovely State School, serving a total of 827 students.
+These schools focus exclusively on primary education, with secondary options available nearby.
+The school places per 100 residents is 10.4, lower than the regional average of 19.2, indicating some students may attend schools in adjacent areas.
+The area demonstrates above-average socio-educational conditions (ICSEA: 1064).

 Frequently Asked Questions - Education